Plant Based on a Budget Challenge - 2 People - Week 2

 Dinner: I used the leftover rice from Friday for this dish, which cut the time in half!

-1 butternut squash, peeled and cut into 1 inch pieces 2 cups brown rice 2 garlic cloves, minced 1 tsp garlic powder .5 tsp salt .5 tsp cumin 1 bunch kale, chopped (1) 15oz can black beans, drained and rinsed
+1 butternut squash, peeled and cut into 1 inch pieces 2 cups brown rice 2 garlic cloves, minced 1 teaspoon garlic powder .5 teaspoon salt .5 teaspoon cumin 1 bunch kale, chopped (1) 15oz can black beans, drained and rinsed

 1. Heat 1.5 tblsp oil to a pot over medium heat.
 Add minced garlic and saute for 2 minutes.

 2. Add butternut squash, and cumin and saute for 5 minutes.

 3.Add chopped kale, garlic powder, and salt and mix to incorporate.
 Add ¼ cup water, reduce heat to low, and cover for 7-10 minutes.

 4. Turn off heat, add black beans and incorporate.Put over brown rice and season to taste.

 Breakfast: Oatmeal with brown sugar and a banana dividedLunch: Leftover rice, squash, blackbeans and kale